A look at four aspects of digital marketing and what they bring to the (virtual) table.

 No matter how carefully you research and outline your campaign, sometimes things just don’t go as planned.
 The beauty of digital platforms is you can easily make adjustments.
 For example, if your paid search ads aren’t earning many clicks, you can review your paid search keywords and ad copy (and don’t forget your Google quality score) to ensure the audience, messaging, and goals of your campaign are aligned.

 One the other hand, perhaps you are pleasantly surprised by the performance of your online display banners.
 You can increase your budget spend on that platform to augment performance where you know you are doing well.
 This includes your messaging, too.
 If you started off your campaign with testing a few different messaging directions (a smart idea referred to as A/B testing), once you’ve found the direction which resonates most, you can bolster efforts behind it.

 Additionally in the camp of responsiveness is social media.
 Social media posts (even the paid ones) can be shared and commented on.
-Not only can you see real-time into your audiences’ thoughts and response to your campaign, you can also respond to any questions or comments as they arise.
+Not only can you see real-time insights into your audiences’ thoughts and responses to your campaign, you can also respond to any questions or comments as they arise.